jasoneramirez/GroupCE/README.md

 # GroupCE

-Code to implement the optimization models described in the Numerical Illustration section in paper *Mathematical Optimization Modelling for Group Counterfactual Explanations* by Emilio Carrizosa, Jasone Ramírez-Ayerbe and Dolores Romero Morales.
-A preprint of the paper can be found here:
+Code to implement the optimization models described in the Numerical Illustration section in paper *Mathematical Optimization Modelling for Group Counterfactual Explanations* by Emilio Carrizosa, Jasone Ramírez-Ayerbe and Dolores Romero Morales.The paper can be found here: https://www.sciencedirect.com/science/article/pii/S0957417423024569?via%3Dihub

 ### Requirements

 To run the model, the gurobi solver is required.
 Free academics licenses are available.